 - Check how thick slices can be added to the toaster.

-- Check if the timer setting in the toaster prevents overheating of the slice.
+- Check if the timer setting in the toaster prevents the slice from overheating.

-- Check if the toaster color, size, and weight are as per the specification document of the manufacturer.
+- Check if the toaster’s color, size, and weight are as per the manufacturer’s specification document.

 - Check how many breads can be toasted for the lifespan of the toaster.

-- Check how much idle time requires in between the toasting.
+- Check how much idle time is required in between the toasting.